3dem/relion-documents/source/STA_tutorial/Refine3DIni.rst

 This job will have likely reached Nyquist frequency so, to go to higher resolution, we will need a new set of pseudo-subtomo particles and reference map at a smaller binning factor, 2 or directly 1.

-**[TODO Bogdan: Move the paragraph below to the High-resolution 3D refinement page and adapt for bin2 and bin1]** Before this, since the refined map we obtained in this initial 3D refinement covers the HIV capsid and matrix, we need to make sure the mask we will be using in the next refinement is aligned and focused on the capsid only.
+**[TODO: Move the paragraph below to the High-resolution 3D refinement page and adapt for bin2 and bin1]** Before this, since the refined map we obtained in this initial 3D refinement covers the HIV capsid and matrix, we need to make sure the mask we will be using in the next refinement is aligned and focused on the capsid only.
 We suggest to recenter the reference as masks provided in ``masks/`` folder are already centered.
 You could look at the output refined map (``Refine3D/job009/run_class001.mrc``) and mask (``masks/mask_align_bin4.mrc``) with a 3D viewer like IMOD :textsc:`3dmod` to estimate the Z offset between both maps, in pixels.
 In our case, it is 2.75 pixels but this could be different as it depends on the initial *de novo* model.
 Thus, recentering the particles can be done from the command-line: